danielabmartins/devops-24-25-1241902/CA1/README.md

 ### **Introduction**

-This DevOps project is divided into two parts...
+This DevOps assignment is divided into two parts.
+The first part explores the Version Control with Git and includes an alternative to Git.
+The second part explores Build Tools with Gradle.

 Part 1 was also divided into three parts.
-The first, is intended to work without branches, the second relies on the use of branches and the third, and final, explores an alternative solution to git.
+The first, is intended to work without branches, the second relies on the use of branches and the third, and final, explores an alternative solution to Git.

+Part 2 follows the topic of using build tools with Gradle, focusing on its practical applications.

+---
+##  Part 1

 ### The Setup
 Due to the nature of this project some configurations and changes needed to be made so that the application runs smoothly.